galdor/erl-mhttp/doc/handbook.md

 - `address`: the inet address the server to listen on (default: `loopback`).
 - `port`: the port number the server to listen on.
 - `tcp_options`: a list of `gen_tcp` listen options to apply.
+- `router_options`: a map of options to use for the router associated with the server.

 ## Configuration
 Servers are created by `mhttp_server_sup` supervisor based on the